14 February 2025 Novelty markets

 Best film

-Unsurprisingly, considering the number of nominations for its cast and screenplay, and considering its three Golden Globe wins, The Brutalist is favourite for the best film category at 4/5.
+Unsurprisingly, considering the number of nominations for its cast and screenplay, and considering its three Golden Globe wins, The Brutalist is joint favourite for the best film category at 3/2.

-Political thriller Conclave is the second favourite at 7/5 with Emilia Perez at 11/2, Anora at 20/1, and A Complete Unknown considered a complete outsider at 40/1.
+Political thriller Conclave is available at the same odds with Emilia Perez at 11/2, Anora at 20/1, and A Complete Unknown considered a complete outsider at 40/1.

 Best filmOdds